 Otolaryngology – Head and Neck Surgery

-We have four full-time hearing specialists in Audiology at Penn State Health.
+We have eight full-time hearing specialists in Audiology at Penn State Health.
 These doctors are experts in traditional and advanced care for both children and adults.

 Contact UsLearn more or schedule a visit: 717-531-6822

-Audiology at Penn State Health Milton S. Hershey Medical Center has six audiologists with specializations in pediatric and vestibular disorders.
+Audiology at Penn State Health Milton S. Hershey Medical Center has eight audiologists with a wide range of audiology specialties.
 In addition, we have a cochlear implant speech pathologist and a Pennsylvania licensed hearing aid dispenser.
 These providers are experts in traditional and advanced care for both children and adults.

 - Stephanie Milks, AuD, CCC-A, FAAA